 You can hit the F3 key to go into wireframe mode to see how the bones are lining up with your model.
 It will help you greatly throughout the rigging process.

 Make sure your models all have a skin modifier applied and are rigged properly before exporting and testing.
 Errors you may get may happen due to some vertices not having any weights, ( you can see which ones specifically by moving around the Hip bone in 3DS max,) dead vertices (solvable with this 30 second video tutorial), or just being too high polygon of a model.

 In 3DS Max, select a mesh and go to the Skin Modifier.
 Under the Advanced Parameters tab, find an option titled "Bone Affect Limit" and set it to 4 to prevent rigging issues.
 Do this for all of the meshes just in case.
-Also, underneath it, you want to hit "Remove Zero Weights" as well.
+Also, underneath it, select "Remove Zero Weights" as well.

-Now we want to smoothen normals before export.
-To do this, select each mesh individually and make an "Edit Normals" modifier, and right click on the scene and select "normal".
+Now we want to smooth our normals before exporting.
+To do this, select each mesh individually, make an "Edit Normals" modifier, and right click on the scene and select "normal".
+CTRL + A to select all of your model's normals.
 Hit break, and then hit unify.
 Finally, toggle "use threshold" in the bottom right part of the screen, set the threshold to 0.001, and hit "selected."
-If you have expressions in the scene, instead of doing this individually, select multiple models at a time and follow the steps.
-This will prevent face seams from occuring.
+Sometimes, a model will be disconnected but still look like it's connected to another model.
+In order to make sure there's no visible seaming, you'll want to select both at a time before making the edit normals modifier.

-Now that the rigging process is finally completed (note that this will likely not be your final rig and may take adjustments later on), we are nearly ready to export the model from our modelling program.
+Now that the rigging process is finally completed (note that this will likely not be your final rig and you will need to make adjustments later on), we are nearly ready to export the model from our program.